Cats-n-coffee/jsLoxLang/README.md

 ## Parser

+The parser creates the AST.
 It uses context-free grammar.
-Context-free grammar matches rules, but does not care about what is around the given input ("context-free", it does not care about the context).
+Context-free grammar matches rules of the grammar, but does not care about what is around the given input ("context-free",it does not care about the context).
 In this parser we use recursive decent parsing (or top-down parsing), which goes throught the lowest precedence expressions first -> treats the outermost expressions first then walks to the inside expressions (from big chunks to smallers chunks of code).
 "Recursive", because even finding a non-terminal grammar rule, it calls itself, hence recursive.

 ### Navigating through the tokens in the parser